zstoebs/Daily-Coding-Problem/December 2019/README.md

 - 12/15/2019: Write an algorithm that computes the reversal of a directed graph.

 - 12/16/2019: Design and implement Connect 4.

+- 12/18/2019: Create an algorithm to find the nth sevenish number.